 In Germany we call them “Windbeutel” (literally wind bag) because it’s a fluffy pastry in a bag shape.
 The “cream puff” has appeared on US restaurant menus in 1851, if not earlier.
 In Germany we call the dough “Brandteig”, you make it by stirring the dough in a pot until it won’t stick anymore.
 Happy Baking!

 heavy cream and fruit for the filling

-- Bring water, salt and butter to a boil.
-Turn of heat.
+– Bring water, salt and butter to a boil.
+Turn off the heat.

 – Add flour and with a wooden spoon stir until smooth; the dough should be like a big dumpling and not sticking to the pot; on the bottom of the pot should be a white layer.
 Let cool off.